Leading Edge Group: History

 In 1997, a range of buying groups consolidated under the brand name of the Leading Edge Group, making it one of the largest retail entities in Australia.
-Leading Edge Group is a global organisation operating in two major sectors; buying group management and sales channel management across Australia, New Zealand and the United Kingdom.
+Leading Edge Group is a global organisation operating in buying group management and sales channel management across Australia, New Zealand and the United Kingdom.

 In December 2023, Leading Edge Retail promoted Charlie Davey to CEO of its Australian operation following the resignation of Lee Scott.